paulasrod

 Paul Elliot aka Little Paul (lead guitar)

 Very "tasty" guitarist and vocalist and all round nice guy.
 Sadly missed when he left - reason was probably to earn a more regular income that actually paid a few bills.
 How selfish to want to eat.
+Last heard of in residency in London area.

 Terry Cutting aka Terry England (drums)